JohnRillos/whom/README.md

 `dev_desk`: Contains the name of the dev desk used by Herd.

+`build_desk`: Contains the name of the build desk.
+App will be distributed as this desk.

 `sync.sh`: Script for syncing project files into a dev desk in a pier.

+`build.sh`: Run this in your **dev** environment.
+Copies the build desk from a dev ship, and builds the React frontend.
+The `/.build` dir should not be commited except to a `build` branch.

+`dist.sh`: Run this in your **distribution** environment on a `build` branch.
+Copies contents of `.build` to your distribution ship's pier.

 -----
 ## Running the app: